-In 2025, more than 89% of Americans age 12 and up use music streaming or other online audio in a typical month, and about 100 million paid music streaming subscriptions are active in the country.
+In 2025, about 79% of Americans age 12 and up listen to online audio in a typical month.
+Paid music streaming subscriptions also sit at a huge level, around 100 million in the United States.

 Streaming in Numbers